Dutch prenatal care

 Can you please tell me what services I can expect from a midwife?

 In the Netherlands, maternity care is organised in a so-called ‘primary, secondary and tertiary care model’.
 Primary care, for low-risk women, is usually performed by verloskundigen (midwives) and huisarten (GPs), where GPs are responsible for only about 0.5% of all births.
-Secondary care consists of obstetricians and specialised ‘clinical’ midwives in general hospitals, and tertiary care comprises obstetricians in specialist academic hospitals.
+Secondary care consists of gynaecologists in hospitals.

 Hence, midwives in the Netherlands are the lead medical professionals for providing care to women with ‘normal’ or uncomplicated pregnancies.
 They are independent practitioners (like GPs) who can work independently in a private midwifery practice or as part of a group.

 After registering with a midwife, you will initially receive a check-up once a month.
 As the pregnancy progresses, the midwife will want to see you more frequently.
-In case of complications or an increased risk of complications during pregnancy, labour or in the postpartum period, the midwife will refer her client to an obstetrician who will take over responsibility.
+In case of complications or an increased risk of complications during pregnancy, labour or in the postpartum period, the midwife will refer her client to a gynaecologist who will take over responsibility.

 As an independent practitioner, a midwife can legally practice obstetrics without the supervision of a medical doctor.
 He/she is the sole healthcare provider during pregnancy, labour, delivery and the initial postpartum (postnatal) period.
 In short, he/she will help ensure that you and your baby are safe during pregnancy and through to delivery.
 Among other things, you can expect a midwife to: